• De quoi le crumble est-il composé ?

 There are some ingredients that we never see or notice until they’re brought to our attention.
 Sometimes they are completely forgotten.

 This was exactly the case with half-and-half.
-Since I don’t drink coffee, it’s not something I’m familiar with.
+Since I don't take a morning cup of coffee, it's not something I'm familiar with.

-When I made my lentils cottage pie last time, the recipe I was inspired by called this ingredient.
-Obviously, I needed to find a good plant-based replacement right away, half-and-half being dairy-based.
+When I made my lentil cottage pie the last time, which has a filling made from mashed potatoes, the recipe I was inspired by called for this ingredient.
+Of course, I needed to find good non-dairy alternatives right away, the half-and-half cream being dairy-based.

 I stumbled upon a commercial almond-based product, but I was not satisfied with the final taste in my mashed potatoes.
 There was an almond aftertaste that bothered me.
-And so, I decided to take matters into my own hands and make a homemade one.
+And so, I decided to take matters into my own hands and make a homemade half-and-half substitute recipe.

 And that was a good thing.
 I didn’t regret it at all.